Torpedo ram: Abandonment and legacy

 It soon became clear that the proposition of attacking enemy ships in harbors was not a practical one.
 Because of this, torpedo rams were never particularly popular, and the design was largely abandoned by the end of the 19th century as other, more practical, classes of torpedo-carrying warships emerged.
 Only a handful were built.
 The best remembered examples of the type were the aforementioned Polyphemus and the United States Navy's USS Intrepid.
 Neither saw a great deal of active service and they were mostly used for torpedo trials, although Polyphemus did demonstrate the potential damage she could inflict when she was used to demolish a harbor defense boom via ramming.

 While never popular with the naval services that created them, the torpedo ram can be said to have caught public attention in a manner which far exceeded its utility as a concept for a fighting ship.
-The heroic HMS Thunder Child in H. G. Wells' science fiction novel classic The War of the Worlds was a torpedo ram, and she destroyed two Martian Tripods before being sunk by a Martian Heat Ray.
-However, not being a naval person Wells may have been using the term loosely, assuming that all ram-bowed vessels were called torpedo rams.
-This is likely given that the fictional ship does not match the other particulars, such as number of funnels, size and weaponry, of HMS Polyphemus.
+The heroic HMS Thunder Child in H. G. Wells' science fiction novel The War of the Worlds is a torpedo ram; she destroys two Martian Tripods before being sunk.